Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Conclusions

 The control wires can be used to tune resistive states caused by the motion of vortices.
 For instance, strips integrated with control wires have non-reciprocal current-voltage characteristics and can be used for the development of superconducting diodes which switch to highly resistive state above different critical currents $I_c^+$ and $I_c^-$ depending on their polarity relative to $I_1$.
 In turn, tuning the dips in $J(x)$ at the edges of a strip can give rise to a continuous transition from the resistance dominated by penetration of vortices from the edges to the resistance dominated by unbinding of VAV pairs.
-This happens as the current in control wires exceeds a sample-dependent threshold $I_1>I_1^*$ at which an abrupt increase in the logarithmic slope of thermally-activated dark count rate $d\ln S/dI$ or voltage $d\ln V/dI$ occurs in the subcritical region of $I<I_c^+$ or $I<I_c^-$.
+This happens as the control current exceeds a sample-dependent threshold $I_1>I_1^*$ at which an abrupt increase in the logarithmic slope of thermally-activated dark count rate $d\ln S/dI$ or voltage $d\ln V/dI$ occurs in the subcritical region of $I<I_c^+$ or $I<I_c^-$.
 This behavior of $S(I,I_1)$ was observed on WSi SNSPD with Nb control wires ~ \cite{natp}.

-The resistive state at $I_1>I_1^*$ is determined by the bulk VAV pair unbinding ~\cite{bkt1,bkt2}, so the measurements of the voltage-current characteristics $V(I,T)$ of a strip with control wires can probe the Berezinskii-Kosterlitz-Thouless physics not masked by penetration of single vortices from the edges.
+The resistive state at $I_1>I_1^*$ is determined by the bulk VAV pair unbinding ~\cite{bkt1,bkt2}, so the measurements of the voltage-current characteristics of a strip with control wires can probe the Berezinskii-Kosterlitz-Thouless physics not masked by penetration of single vortices from the edges.
 Such detectors can be a unique testbed for the investigation of the extreme dynamics of superfast vortices, like those in superconducting resonator cavities ~\cite{cav}.
-As far as SNSPDs are concerned, they can be tuned by control wires to their ultimate sensitivity limit because the dark counts caused by penetration of vortices from the edges is blocked and detectors operate at the highest bios current given by Eq. (\ref{E12}), where the operational $S_c$ is only limited by the VAV pair unbinding.
-This state has the highest photon sensitivity which can benefit many demanding applications mentioned in the Introduction.
-As follows from Eq. (\ref{E13}), the optimal performance of SNSPD operating at a temperatures $T_1$ can be achieved in SNSPD operating at $T_2>T_1$ with the same $S_c$ and the depairing current fraction $I_{c2}/I_d$ using the materials for which
+As far as SNSPDs are concerned, they can be tuned by control wires to their ultimate sensitivity limit because the dark counts caused by penetration of vortices from the edges is blocked and detectors operate at the highest bias current given by Eq. (\ref{E12}), where the operational $S_c$ is only limited by the VAV pair unbinding.
+This state has the highest photon sensitivity which can benefit many applications mentioned in the Introduction.